 Human Resource Management

 Organizations are increasingly turning to human resource management (HRM) to help meet the challenges of the rapidly changing workplace.
 In today's competitive landscape, effective human resource management is key to organizational success.
 Ultimately, every business issue is a people issue.
-Consequently, Human Resources (HR) is one of the fastest-growing fields in the U.S., and the demand for qualified HR professionals is increasing.
+Consequently, Human Resources (HR) is one of the fastest-growing fields in the United States, and the demand for qualified HR professionals is increasing.
 Stetson University's Human Resource Management Program prepares you to meet this critical organizational need.

 As a student in Stetson's Human Resource Management Program, you will develop the skills and competencies required to recruit, hire, motivate and retain employees effectively.
-Through experiential learning opportunities, engaging classroom interactions and close partnerships with Stetson faculty and industry professionals, you will acquire the business acumen, leadership and interpersonal effectiveness that will enable you to succeed in the HR field.
+Through experiential learning opportunities, engaging classroom interactions and close partnerships with Stetson faculty and industry professionals, you acquire the business acumen, leadership and interpersonal effectiveness that will enable you to succeed in the HR field.
 You will have an opportunity to apply your learning through a required HR internship experience and gain significant exposure to HRM prior to graduation.
 The program culminates in a human resource management capstone experience, which enables you to integrate your academic and experiential learning and test your skills through rigorous projects that simulate realistic business challenges.

 Of available job openings, 35% require zero to two years of experience, providing a strong job market for recent graduates of the program.

 See for yourself why Stetson continues to be a top spot for learning and exploring.Visit